State of the Comoros: Foreign policy

 Soilih, in addition to implementing radical reforms, established close connections with many of the Cold War states which aided revolutionary movements.
 Among these were North Korea, which established an embassy in the Comoros within a year.
 On 18 January 1977, the first ambassador So Jinyong presented his credentials to Vice President Mohamed Hassan Ali, and made a visit to President Soilih.

-Soilih's Moissy militia and other armed forces received training from the left-wing Tanzanian regime of Julius Nyerere, also received some degree of aid from the North Koreans.
 On 15 March 1978, the North Korean ambassador presented a gift from Kim Il Sung to President Soilih, in response to which the Comoros expressed its "full support and firm solidarity with the Korean people's struggle" to achieve an independent and peaceful Korean reunification.

+Soilih's Moissy militia and other armed forces received training from the left-wing Tanzanian regime of Julius Nyerere, the Moissy also received some degree of aid from the North Koreans.

+Soilih's Comoros would also receive support from Egypt, Iraq, and the Sudan.

 Legacy

 10 years later, in 1989, Soilih's older half-brother, Said Mohamed Djohar, overthrew Abdallah's Regime, possibly with the help of Denard.
 He served as president of the Comoros until 1996.

-The effects of the social policies of Ali Soilih's Dictatorship are still apparent throughout the Comoros, particularly on Anjouan.
+The effects of the social policies of Ali Soilih's dictatorship are still apparent throughout the Comoros, particularly on Anjouan.